Ch. 3 Deep Water (William Douglas)

 Ans.
 Yakima river

-Q. 1 What is the ‘misadventure’ that William Douglas speak about?
+Q. 1 What is the ‘misadventure’ that William Douglas speaks about?

 OR

 Ans.
 William Douglas speaks about the ‘misadventure’ that he experienced at the YMCA swimming pool.
 Once there came a big boy on the pool when he was alone there.
 The boy picked up the author and threw him into the deep end of the pool.
-Douglas went once to the bottom, he feared to be drowned.
-However,, some people saved him.
-This is the misadventure, he speaks about.
+Douglas went straight to the bottom, he feared to be drowned.
+However, some people saved him.
+This is the misadventure he speaks about.

 Q. 2 Why was Douglas determined to get over his fear of water?

-Q. 3 How Douglas make sure that he conquered the old terror?
+Q. 3 How did Douglas make sure that he conquered the old terror?

-Q. 4 What did the author’s mother tell him about Yakima river?
+Q. 4 What did the author’s mother tell him about the Yakima river?

 Ans.
 When he was ten or eleven years old, he decided to learn swimming.
 The Yakima River flowing through the writer’s state where he could learn swimming.
-But it was very dangerous river.
-The writer’s mother told him about the various drowning accident in it.
+But it was a very dangerous river.
+The writer’s mother told him about the various drowning accidents in it.

 Q. 5 How did Douglas finally overcome his fear of water?